jadeleafmoon/jadeleafmoon/README.md

 📱 **[Runtomo: Video Demo](https://youtu.be/ijyDfnP7na8)** - _Frontend Developer & UX Lead_

 Runtomo is a mobile app for runners to find running buddies and create events.
-The goal is to offer people who want to meet others and run together a chance to meet safely.
+We wanted to make running a more fun and social where people can explore new parts of their neghborhood and find great running paths. 🏃‍♀️

-The name Runtomo comes from "Run" and "Tomo", short for "tomodachi", which means "friend" in Japanese!
+The name Runtomo comes from "Run" and "Tomo", short for "tomodachi", which means "friend" in Japanese! 🏃

-Tech Stack: React Native, React Native Paper, HTML, CSS and Firebase.
+Tech Stack: React Native, React Native Paper, HTML, CSS, and Firebase.

 **🖥️ [Turnip: Public Demo](https://www.youtube.com/live/jLNM3GcS53U?feature=share&t=975)** - _Full-Stack Developer & Product Owner_

 Turnip is a web app I built that allows users to buy and sell their used items.
-The app was a beautiful app I used while I was in Korea called Karrot, which is an e-commerce app.
+The idea was inspired by a beautiful app I used while I was in Korea called Karrot, which is an e-commerce app.
 I was fed up with the current offerings of buy-and-sell websites, so I created my own with a more modern and user-friendly design.

-Tech stack: JavaScript, React, Node, Express, Knex, PostgreSQL, and Firebase.
+Tech stack: JavaScript, React, Node, Express, Knex, PostgreSQL, HTML, CSS, and Firebase.

 ## Tech Skills 💻